DPBandA/job-management-tracking-system/doc/Development.md

 - Fix the columns related to "Client Id" and "Dist'n Ids" in the job costings table.
-- Impl  getting dist. code of the from 1310-21-24-21 for eg. - dept code first, subgroup second and div code last
+- Impl  getting dist. code of the from 1310-21-24-21 ie dept code first, subgroup second and div code last
 - Impl searching for job costings that have been approved but not invoiced so they can be invoiced.
 - Impl invoice export.
 - Note each each count item have a dist code. eg discount, gct, testing & cal. etc.
-  NB: How to determine the test/cal code eg 1310 for test.
+  How to determine the test/cal code eg 1310 for test?
+Use the service selected in the service contract, the department to which the job is assigned etc.
 - In onJobCostingCellEdit save JCP and client only if these were table cells were edited.
 Also new Accounting codes are being saved.
 Fix!
 - Impl fill out of Invoice_Details sheet